jr-baldwin/Researcher_Bias_Methods/README.md

 3. *Simulation_subsample_trial_analyses*

-This script reproduces the simulation reported in Box 1 of the article.
+This script reproduces the simulation reported in Box 1 of an earlier pre-print of the article.
 This simulation examines what an appropriate sample size should be for a subset of data to test and refine analyses on, before pre-registering.
 In particular, it examines the trade-off between a large enough sample size to sufficiently examine characteristics of the data versus small enough sample size to avoid insight into the statistical significance of the findings.